swiftlang/swift/docs/Testing.rst

 When writing a test where output (or IR, SIL) depends on the target CPU itself, use this pattern::

-  // RUN: %target-swift-frontend ... | FileCheck --check-prefix=CHECK --check-prefix=CHECK-%target-cpu %s
+  // RUN: %target-swift-frontend ... | %FileCheck --check-prefix=CHECK --check-prefix=CHECK-%target-cpu %s

   // CHECK: common line
   // CHECK-i386:        only for i386